ray-project/ray/doc/source/install-on-macosx.rst

 .. code-block:: bash

   brew update
-  brew install cmake pkg-config automake autoconf libtool boost wget
+  brew install cmake pkg-config automake autoconf libtool boost wget opencv

-  pip install numpy cloudpickle funcsigs click colorama psutil redis flatbuffers cython --ignore-installed six
+  pip install numpy cloudpickle funcsigs click colorama psutil redis flatbuffers cython --ignore-installed six tensorflow smart_open h5py

 If you are using Anaconda, you may also need to run the following.